 BetRivers Casino has a loyalty program, iRush Rewards, but keeps it separate from that of its retail properties.
 Its first deposit matching bonus is small in dollar value at $250 but has just a 1x playthrough requirement, meaning it’s unusually easy to clear.
 That makes it a better value than most for players who don’t plan on wagering huge amounts.

-Next expected launch: New Jersey.
-Technically, BetRivers isn’t available in New Jersey.
+Next expected launch: Connecticut.
+Technically, BetRivers isn’t available in Connecticut.
 However, a second brand by the same company is: PlaySugarHouse.
 The products are very similar and RSI may eventually phase PlaySugarHouse out, bringing BetRivers to New Jersey that way.

 Golden Nugget: Michigan, Jan.
 2021